JerryI/wljs-docs/docs/frontend/Advanced/Dynamics/Performance tips.md

 draft: false
 ---

-## Performance tips
+## Performance Tips
 You can explicitly choose what will be interpreted on the frontend or backend.
-We have a few possibilities for our function inside `Line` expression
+There are a few possibilities for our function inside the `Line` expression.

-### All load to Kernel
+### Full Load on the Kernel
-For this one need to change code to
+For this, one needs to modify the code to:

 ```mathematica
 EventHandler[InputRange[0,4,0.1], Function[data,